thoughtbot/form_props/README.md

-# Form Props
+# form_props

 ![Build Status](https://github.com/thoughtbot/form_props/actions/workflows/build.yml/badge.svg?branch=main)

-FormProps is a Rails form builder that outputs HTML props instead of tags.
+form_props is a Rails form builder that outputs HTML props instead of tags.
 Now you can enjoy the power and convenience of Rails helpers in React!

-By separting attributes from tags, FormProps can offer greater flexbility than normal Rails form builders; allowing designers to stay longer in HTML land and more easily customize their form structure without needing to know Rails.
+By separting attributes from tags, form_props can offer greater flexbility than normal Rails form builders; allowing designers to stay longer in HTML land and more easily customize their form structure without needing to know Rails.